Day Trips From Taormina by Train: Sicily Highlights

 Visiting the Baroque Town of Noto

-UNESCO World Heritage Site Yes
+UNESCO World Heritage Site Yes (Late Baroque Towns of the Val di Noto)

-Main Attractions Noto Cathedral, Palazzo Ducezio, Church of San Domenico
+Main attractions Noto Cathedral, Palazzo Ducezio, Church of San Domenico

 Enjoying the Coastal Beauty of Cefalù